Sinn Fein set for historic win in Northern Ireland election

 “That is the only way we will achieve much, much more for people here, whether in terms of the cost-of-living crisis or trying to fix our health service,” she said.

-Party leader Mary Lou McDonald indicated on Friday that planning for any unity referendum could come within the next five years.
+Still, Sinn Fein leader Mary Lou McDonald indicated Friday that planning for any unity referendum could come within the next five years.

-The full results of the election, which uses a system of proportional representation, were expected later in the weekend.
+The full results of Thursday’s local election, which uses a system of proportional representation, were expected later in the weekend.

-The new legislators will meet next week to try to form an executive.
+Northern Ireland’s new legislators will meet next week to try to form an executive body.
 If none can be formed within six months, the administration will collapse, triggering a new election and more uncertainty.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.